-Tasmania’s west coast is a region with a character all its own.
+Tasmania’s Western Wilds is a region with a character all its own.
 This is a place of ancient culture and landscapes, of remote World Heritage-listed wilderness, of convict sites and stories that reach back to the beginning of European settlement of the island, and of tenacious, visionary pioneers who forged railways and mines and roads through the west’s dramatic, unforgiving terrain.

 Take some time to continue exploring Tasmania’s west coast before or after your West Coast Wilderness Railway journey.
 The region is packed with things to do, from cruises on the Gordon and Pieman Rivers, to white water rafting and kayaking adventures, scenic flights and helicopter tours, guided bushwalks and relaxed strolls through the rainforest.

 The West Coast experiences the beauty of all seasons.
 During the summer months, the many warm calm days provide a postcard experience whilst traveling through the rugged mountains and tannin dark rivers.
 During the winter months the fog enchanted landscapes provide a pleasant picturesque scene.